Broadband, Connectivity, Cybersecurity, and E-Rate

 Public schools rely on information technology for many operations.
 But cybersecurity incidents, like ransomware attacks, significantly affect everything from educational instruction to school operations.
 K-12 schools have reported significant educational impact due to cybersecurity incidents.
 Cyberattacks can also cause monetary losses for targeted schools due to the downtime and resources needed to recover from incidents.
 According to the Government Accountability Office (GAO), officials from state and local entities report that the loss of learning following a cyberattack can range from 3 days to 3 weeks, and recovery time ranges from 2 to 9 months.

 The number of cyberattacks on K-12 public schools has significantly increased in recent years.
-The K-12 Cybersecurity Resource Center reported that in 2020, there were over 400 publicly disclosed cybersecurity incidents, which was an 18% increase from the previous year.
-The most common types of cyberattacks include ransomware, phishing, and data breaches.
+The 2021 “State of K12 Cybersecurity: Year in Review” reported 1,200 publicly disclosed cybersecurity incidents affecting U.S. K12 public schools—covering data breaches, ransomware, phishing, Distributed Denial of Service, and other incidents.
+As of early 2023, the K12 Cyber Incident Map showed a cumulative total of 1,619 incidents between 2016 and 2022.
 Ransomware attacks, where hackers encrypt a school's data and demand payment for its release, have been particularly prevalent.
 These attacks can have severe consequences, including disruptions to learning, financial losses, and the exposure of sensitive student and staff information.
 Some schools have had to shut down operations temporarily to address cybersecurity breaches.
 Further, the financial impact of cyberattacks on schools can be substantial.
 Costs can include ransom payments, recovery efforts, legal fees, and investments in improved cybersecurity measures.
-The average cost of a data breach for educational institutions was reported to be around $3.9 million.
-Literally impacting millions of students across the nation, this problem is growing at an alarming rate as are the costs to adequately address it.
+According to a July 2024 report, the mean cost for K12 organizations recovering from ransomware attacks was approximately $3.76 million, more than double the $1.59 million figure reported in 2023.
+School districts that paid demands incurred a significant financial burden: almost two-thirds (62–63%) paid ransoms, with ransom averages around $7.5 million in some surveys.
+Impacting millions of students across the nation, this problem is growing at an alarming rate, as are the costs to address it adequately.

 E-Rate Program

-The federal E-Rate program helps eligible schools and libraries access affordable telecommunications, internet access, and internal connections by providing discounts from 20-90%.
+The federal E-Rate program helps eligible schools and libraries access affordable telecommunications, internet access, and internal connections by providing discounts of 20-90%.
 E-Rate is administered by the Universal Service Administrative Company (USAC), which was created in 1997 under the FCC.
+Its legal validity was confirmed by the US Supreme Court in 2025.

 During the pandemic, the importance of the E-Rate program was further highlighted as schools transitioned to remote learning.
 While E-Rate funding itself cannot be used to cover off-campus internet access, the FCC introduced additional initiatives, such as the Emergency Connectivity Fund (ECF), to help address connectivity needs for remote learning.
 The ECF program, which has since sunsetted, invested $7.17 billion to provide support to approximately 18 million students, 11,500 schools, 1,070 libraries, and 130 consortia, and provided nearly 13.5 million connected devices and over 8 million broadband connections.
 Subsequent FCC action on wi-fi hotspots and other services has allowed a significant part of ECF’s homework gap support to continue through the E-Rate.